sg-crest A Singapore Government Agency Website

 • An error of fact: If you think the judge made a mistake about material facts (for example, by deciding that something happened when it did not).

-If you are appealing against your sentence, you need to show that the punishment is unfair or unduly harsh in the circumstances of the case, for example, when compared to the harm caused by the offence or any previous case involving similar facts and circumstances.
+If you are appealing against your sentence, in addition to showing an error of law or an error of fact, you can also show that the punishment is unduly harsh in the circumstances of the case.
+For example, when compared to the harm caused by the offence or any previous case involving similar facts and circumstances.

-The court may reject your appeal without a hearing if you do not provide any reasons which could raise a reasonable doubt as to the correctness of the court's decision.
+The appellate court may reject your appeal without a hearing if you do not provide any reasons which could raise a reasonable doubt as to the correctness of the lower court's decision.
 (1)

 Deadline for appeal

-This includes the weekends, but excludes the day on which the sentence was made.
+Note: The number of days includes weekends but excludes the day on which the sentence was made.

 Example